andali89/blog/_posts/2025-01-29-latex-worksop-settings.md

 ## Configure SumatraPDF
 One of the following two methods can be used:
 1. Method 1

-   a.
+   1.1.
 Open SumatraPDF.

-   b.
+   1.2.
 Go to `Settings` > `Options...`.

-   c.
+   1.3.
 In the `Inverse Search Command Line` field, enter the following command:

       ```plaintext
       "C:\path\to\Visual Studio Code\Code.exe" -r -g "%f:%l"